akruszewski/gibl/manuscript/chapter2.md

 1. Packages allow us to re-use code, written either by ourself or someone else

 [^ch2n1]: We will cover details about macros in Appendix B.

+[^ch2n2]: Actually the empty list doesn't exist in memory, but a pointer to the memory location 0 is considered as the empty list.

+[^ch2n3]: The right fold exhibits a recursive process (think `my-length`), while the left one exhibits an iterative one (think `my-length-iter`).